PEESEgroup/PlantMDE/README.md

     ├── train_file_list.txt   # List of train files used for model training ├── ETH_BeetRoot/
     ├── ...
-├── GScatter/
+    ├── mask/ # Binary masks for the RGB-D datasets with backgrounds ├── GScatter/
 ├── PLANest/
 ├── Plant3D/